Everest Base Camp Trek - 14 days

 Phones and Gadgets charging

-Everest Base Camp trek and phone charging can be best achieved with some planning.
+EBC trek and phone charging can be best achieved with some planning.
 As you move on, charging services are available at most teahouses but will charge you extra.
-So, it is recommended to carry a high-capacity portable battery charger.
-Carry appropriate adapters and the best-quality cables with you.
-To save battery, set low brightness and close all unnecessary applications when not needed.
-You can either bring these things or buy them in Kathmandu.
+So, carrying a high-capacity portable battery charger (power bank) is recommended.
+Carry appropriate adapters, two-pin or three-pin, solely depending on the outlets available and the best-quality cables with you.
+To save battery, set low brightness and close all unnecessary applications when unnecessary.
+Also, carry extra batteries for the torch, camera to capture memories, and other gadgets such as GPS Device, Portable Speaker, Fitness Tracker, Satellite Phone, etc. You can either bring these things or buy them in Kathmandu.

 During the Everest Base Camp trek, staying connected requires choosing the right mobile service provider and internet packages.